ROSbot 2 PRO - quick start

 ROSbot ROS packages

-At this stage you should have your ROSbot up and running, with remote (LAN or VPN) connection from your laptop.
+At this stage, your ROSbot should be up and running, with a remote (LAN or VPN) connection from your laptop.

 You can run ROSbot's ROS packages natively on your ROSbot's host OS, by just cloning and building rosbot_ros repo, however the more convenient way is using Docker images for that.

-Pulling basic docker images for ROSbot:
+Pulling basic docker images for ROSbot

 - ROS 2 Foxy OS image